A Journey into the Heart of China

 Ms. Nesbitt has taught credit courses in both qigong and taijiquan for the University of Hawaii at Hilo in the Social Science Department and non-credit courses for the Oshler Lifelong Learning Program.
 In 2001, Ms. Nesbitt co-produced a film with Lightbridge Productions, Healing Quest, for PBS America called “Qigong Cancer Treatment”.
 As a followup to that special, she developed a teaching film, “Qigong for Health” in medical qigong.

-Currently, Karen Nesbitt is a candidate in Acupuncture with the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) , a licensed Massage Therapist and a licensed Special Education teacher in the state of Montana.
+Currently, Karen Nesbitt is a candidate in Acupuncture with the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) , a licensed Massage Therapist, a licensed Special Education teacher and licensed school psychologist in the state of Montana.
 She is a consultant with schools and special education programs.
 Ms. Nesbitt continues to instruct qigong and taijiquan students privately and in classes around the world as well as facilitate study tours to China.

 The cost of the 14-day study tour “Journey into the Heart of China” is based on the size of the group which can vary each for each study tour.
 Our most common group size is 5 to 9 people.

-For more information about this study tour, our Beijing Tour 2017 (October 8, 2017 to October 13, 2107) or other programs we offer please visit our website and contact:
+For more information about this study tour and our Beijing Tour or other programs we offer please visit our website and contact:

 The International Qigong Foundation, Inc.